 Choosing longboard bearings

 Choosing bearings is easy.
 As a general rule, the more they cost, the faster they will be and the longer they will last.
-There are no rip offs when it comes to bearings, you really do get what you pay for.
-But here are some things besides the price that are worth considering when buying bearings for your longboard...
+There are no rip-offs when it comes to bearings, you really do get what you pay for.
+But here are some things besides the price that are worth considering when buying bearings for your longboard…

 The ABEC rating of a bearing is a measure of how precise they are.
-The more precise, the better they will perform, faster they will be and longer they will last.
-We wouldn't recommend using less than ABEC 5 for longboarding.
-ABEC 9 is the top of the scale and there aren't many options available with such a high rating.
-Most bearings are rated ABEC 7 since that's the best balance between price and performance.
+The more precise, the better they will perform, the faster they will be and the longer they will last.
+We wouldn’t recommend using less than ABEC 5 for longboarding.
+ABEC 9 is at the top of the scale and there aren’t many options available with such a high rating.
+Most bearings are rated ABEC 7 since that’s the best balance between price and performance.

 Bearings perform best when they are installed with a “spacer” between them and “speed rings” on the outside.
 Some bearings come with these in the box and others have them built-in.
 Biltin Bearings for example have both the speed rings and spacer built into the design of the bearings.
 The spacer helps keep the bearings aligned correctly and prevents the balls from pinching against the inner and outer race, allowing the bearings to run smoother.
 The speed rings are washers that help protect the bearings from the axle nut and the truck hanger.
 Having the spacer and speed rings built-in makes changing wheels a lot easier as there are fewer parts to deal with.

-Most bearings are made from steel but you can also get ceramic bearings which will last longer since the ceramic balls will never rust.
+Most bearings are made from steel but you can also get ceramic bearings that will last longer since the ceramic balls will never rust.
 Ceramic bearings are also faster since the balls are lighter than steel and much harder too which means they will stay perfectly round throughout their life.

 Choosing longboard bolts